gnicol/GitSwarm/perforce_swarm/doc-ee/README.md

 ## Administrator documentation

+- [Migration from GitLab](install/migration_from_gitlab.md) How to migrate your existing GitLab workflow and repositories to GitSwarm.
 - [Audit Events](administration/audit_events.md) Check how user access changed in projects and groups.
 - [Changing the appearance of the login page](customization/branded_login_page.md) Make the login page branded for your GitSwarm instance.